Vienne-le-Château: Places of remembrance of the Great War

 The ossuary was created in 1923 and houses the remains of around 10,000 unnamed soldiers.
 The site was inaugurated on 7 July 1929.
 A stone wall, with the inscription Aux Morts de la Gruerie 1914-1918 stands over the ossuary with a niche containing a female statue with folded wings representing Victoria.
-With the face of Marianne and wearing a Phrygian cap, she holds the flame of remembrance in her right hand while her raise left arm and hand symbolise the collection of the dead.
+With the face of Marianne and wearing a Phrygian cap, she holds the flame of remembrance in her right hand while her raised left arm and hand symbolise the collection of the dead.
 A basement lies below with a gallery with plaques to the dead.
-The statute is by Raoul Lamourdedieu.
+The statue is by Raoul Lamourdedieu.